> > >

 HELIODON

 HELIODONS are used to simulate the lighting conditions at a specific latitude, time of year and time of day.
-In this style the model is adjusted in relation to a fixed light source.
+In this fixed sun style the model is adjusted in relation to a mounted light source - a narrow beam flood lamp 30 to 40 feet distant with an output of 600 to 1000 watts, representing the sun.

-The most recent device was constructed for the CERES at Ball State University in Muncie, Indiana.
-Improvements include machine engraved scales and a spring loaded split worm gear adjustment.
+The most recent device H04 was constructed for the American University in Cairo, Egypt.
+This device was fabricrated as per the heliodon at Ball State University in Muncie, Indiana.
+Improvements included on these two instruments are machine engraved scales and a spring loaded split worm gear arrangement.

-I A D performed the detail design, machining, finishing and assembly of the first two heliodons in collaboration with professor Chris Benton, UC Berkeley, and Paul LaBerge.
-The original one is at the Pacific Gas and Electric Co.'s Pacific Energy Center in San Francisco, CA. and the second instrument is at the University of Hawaii.
+I A D performed the detailed design, machining, finishing and assembly of the first two heliodons in collaboration with professor Chris Benton, UC Berkeley, and Paul LaBerge.
+The original device is at the Pacific Gas and Electric Co.'s Pacific Energy Center in San Francisco, CA. ( built in 1991 and in still in daily use with several thousand studies completed ) and the second instrument is at the University of Hawaii at Hilo.

 -